The ketogenic (keto) diet is a low-carb, high-fat meal plan linked with many potential health benefits.

 Low-calorie, low-sugar veggies like kale, broccoli, cauliflower, cucumbers, zucchini, asparagus, cabbage, and leafy veggies can all be included.

-If you would like to add fruits, start with a small serving of berries as those are highest in fiber.
+If you would like to add fruits, start with a small serving of berries as those are the highest in fiber.

 There are foods that are off-limits too.
 The list includes all grain products such as pasta, rice, bread, and even tortillas.